dongchen-xie/vue-ep-toolkit/docs/en-US/guide/quickstart.md

 # Quick Start

-This section describes how to use Vue EP Toolkit in your project.
+This section describes how to use Vue Business Kit in your project.

 ## Usage